Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 An alternative approach is to first install [_**Unity Hub**_](https://unity3d.com/get-unity/download), which will allow you to have multiple versions of Unity on your computer, and make it easier to manage your Unity projects and the versions of Unity they will use.

 During the installation of Unity, you will be asked to choose which modules you would like to include.
-This will depend on the types of applications you eventually intend to build with your Unity installation; however, for the purposes of this tutorial, we need to make sure **both** _**Linux Build Support (IL2CPP)**_ and _**Linux Build Support (Mono)**_ are checked.
+This will depend on the types of applications you eventually intend to build with your Unity installation; however, for the purposes of this tutorial, we need to make sure _**Linux Build Support (Mono)**_ is checked (the IL2CPP option may be selected by default, but for this tutorial, we will need the Mono option).
 In addition, if you do not already have _**Visual Studio**_ on your computer, the wizard will give you an option to install it.
 Go ahead and check this option, as we will need _**Visual Studio**_ for writing some simple scripts in Phase 2 of the tutorial.

 * **Action**: Make sure the _**Linux Build Support**_ and _**Visual Studio**_ installation options are checked when selecting modules during installation.